Is Finance The Next Big Money-Maker In Texas?

 In terms of overall employment in Texas, the top three sectors include the government, retail and wholesale trade and the professional and business services sectors.
 Beyond those you will find health services, hospitality and leisure, non-oil manufacturing, financial activities, transportation and construction.

 At the very bottom of the list you will find gas and upstream oil, information, educational services and the oil-related manufacturing sectors.

 Thoughts From Staff Writer Of The Dallas Morning News

 Jill Cowan is a staff writer for the Dallas Morning News company.
 She has spoken to many credit economists about the state of the economy in Texas.
 She has been hearing a lot recently about the changes coming.
 She believes that is could be a really great thing for Texas to continue to diversify their economic activities.

-However, she is also very curious about what the diversification could actually mean for the future of the state of Texas.
+However, she is also very curious about what the diversification could actually mean for the future of the state of Texas title loans.
 The changes could prove to be a great thing.
 They could also mean an economic downturn that the state is not necessarily ready for.